Ellinger, Texas: Historical development

-Production of cotton carried the local economy in the early 1900s, and in previous eras Ellinger was a commercial center for farmers of cotton within the region.
-In 1900, the town had fourteen businesses and a thriving community, but it began to decline in the early part of the 20th century with the building of the Missouri-Kansas and Texas Railroad, a large railway which passed through nearby Fayetteville and missed Ellinger.
+Production of cotton carried the local economy in the early 1900s, and in previous eras, Ellinger was a commercial center for farmers of cotton within the region.
+In 1900, the town had 14 businesses and a thriving community, but it began to decline in the early part of the 20th century with the building of the Missouri-Kansas and Texas Railroad, a large railway which passed through nearby Fayetteville and missed Ellinger.

 The success of the railroad rerouted much business around Ellinger to Fayetteville, though its agricultural business, which shifted to ranching, grains, and pecans by midcentury, kept it afloat.
-In 1902, there was a general store (run by J. and B. Wacker), a lumber business, stocking such items as "a nail to a stump-pulling machine" (C.F.
+In 1902, the town had a general store (run by J. and B. Wacker), a lumber business stocking such items as "a nail to a stump-pulling machine" (C.F.
 Steves), a drugstore (run by E.J.
 Weber, who was also a notary public), a cotton gin (W.F.
 Burow), a mechanic (J.Y.
-Machalek), and a barroom (of the Scheel Brothers), a common meeting-place for farmers in the area.
-There was also a saloon on the original Live Oak Hill property, owned and run by Mr. Aug.
+Machalek), and a barroom (of the Scheel Brothers), a common meetingplace for farmers in the area.
+Also, a saloon was on the original Live Oak Hill property, owned and run by Mr. Aug.
 Girndt and often used for dancing.

 As of 1990, about 200 people resided in the town.
-There were only two rated businesses within city limits.
+Only two rated businesses were within city limits.

 Gerald E. McLeod of the Austin Chronicle said in 2011 that Ellinger was a "speed trap" with three businesses.
-Today, it supports Dewey's Repair Shop, Kubena Garage, Peter's BBQ, a Subway franchise, Shell and Chevron gas stations, and Hruska's Store and Bakery.

-Ellinger is home to Andrea Polasek, Celebrity judge of the Chopped Challenge and cohost of the upcoming season of Diners Drive-in's and Dives with husband Guy Fieri.
+Ellinger is home to Andrea Polasek, celebrity judge of the Chopped Challenge and cohost of the upcoming season of Diners Drive-ins and Dives with husband Guy Fieri.